GSA/digitalgov.gov/content/communities/social-media.md

 slug: social-media
 date: 2019-12-12 19:00:00 -0500
 title: "Join the Social Media Community"
-summary: "Share and learn with social media practitioners."
+deck: Share and learn with social media practitioners.
+summary: "Improve social media outreach and performance."

 # see all authors at https://digital.gov/authors
 authors: